lucianoengdev/Investimentos_x_Acidentes/README.md

 The available investment series is annual and too limited to estimate reliably how much money would be required to reduce a specified number of fatal crashes.
 Therefore, the article treats investment findings as exploratory associations and methodological evidence, not as a causal prediction model.

+This article stage is complete.
+The work was accepted for presentation and publication at ANPET 2026.

-The repository is also being extended with machine learning at occurrence level.
+The repository is now being extended with machine learning at occurrence level as additional work beyond the article.
 This complementary work investigates whether a crash is fatal from features such as crash type, vehicle involvement, corrected kilometer position and temporal characteristics.
 It is intentionally outside the core investment-versus-crashes article scope, but remains useful as a data science extension of the project.

 ## Machine Learning Extension